Story #3092: As a packager, I have a Pulp packaging guide

 - Subject changed from All setup.py files should reference their dependencies so users can pip install Pulp packages to All setup.py files are present and should reference their dependencies so users can pip install Pulp packages

-#6 Updated by bmbouter about 3 years ago
+#6 Updated by bmbouter over 3 years ago

 - Checklist item consolidate all setup.py files into exactly 1 that lives in the root added